[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 https://dev.classmethod.jp/articles/cloudwatch-logs-support-syslog-protocol/

-This eliminates the pain points all at once.
+This will resolve all the previous pain points at once.
 Let me actually try it out.

-• FSxN management activity audit logs can now be easily delivered to CloudWatch Logs
+• It has become easy to deliver FSxN management activity audit logs to CloudWatch Logs

-• Since log streams are created per VPC endpoint, various logs will be mixed together unless you create separate VPC endpoints for each use case
+• Since log streams are created per VPC endpoint, if you don't create a VPC endpoint for each use case, various logs will be mixed together

-• EMS events can now also be delivered via Syslog, making it possible to understand ONTAP internal events that were previously undetectable from the AWS side, and to leverage this in operations
+• Since EMS events can now also be delivered via Syslog, it has become possible to understand ONTAP internal events that were previously unrecognizable from the AWS side and leverage them in operations

 The verification environment is as follows.